 - Lower medial ankle perforator: It is located posteroinferior to the medial malleolus.

 The medial ankle perforators join with another (by a series of venous arcades) to the posterior arch vein.

 - Calf pump and peripheral heart; In erect position, the venous return from the lower limb takes place against gravity and depends mostly on the contraction of calf muscles.
 Thus, these muscles are named calf heart.

 - The soleus muscle includes venous sinuses full of blood.
-When soleus muscle contracts, it pumps the blood from its large venous sinuses into the deep veins, and when it’s relaxed it sucks the blood from the superficial veins, and the venous sinuses inside it are refilled.
+When soleus muscle contracts, it pumps the blood from large venous sinuses into the deep veins, and when it’s relaxed it sucks the blood from the superficial veins, and the venous sinuses inside it are refilled.
 The unidirectional blood flow is kept by the valves in the perforating veins.
 Thus, the soleus is occasionally referred to as peripheral heart.

 - The soleal sinuses are typical site for thrombosis and source of pulmonary embolism in sedentary people.
-The phlebitis of soleal sinus could possibly be dangerous since the spread of infection from here may damage the valves in the perforators.
+The phlebitis of soleal sinus could possibly dangerous since the spread of infection from here may damage the valves in the perforators.